 But you understand the power of video and the need for effective translation.
-An example: an overwhelming majority of employees—75%–report that they are more likely to watch video-based training session than read documents, emails or web articles.
+An example: an overwhelming majority of employees — 75% for that matter — report that they are more likely to watch video-based training sessions than read documents, emails or web articles.
 (Can you blame them?
-HR can put out some mind-numbing communication pieces).
+Some HR pieces can be pretty cut and dry.)

 How can a company find a cost-effective way to transition these assets to engage new prospects, educate and inform customers or new associates, and maintain a consistent brand image across multiple languages?